Use Props

 # Put some thought into your yoga clothes.

 Wearing the wrong clothes during your yoga practice can be very distracting.
-Pants falling down and tops over your head doesn’t make you feel particularly zen.
+Pants falling down and tops over your head don’t make you feel particularly zen.
 You want your yoga wear to be comfortable but also supportive.
-That’s why at Blossom Yoga Wear we make all our yoga pants high waisted, so that everything stays where it’s supposed to!
+That’s why at Blossom Yoga Wear we make all our yoga pants high waisted so that everything stays where it’s supposed to!
 Opt for Yoga tops that are soft and fitted, but still loose enough to move around.

 # Set intentions